asartori86/advanced_programming-2018-19/readme.md

 [SISSA webpage](http://www.math.sissa.it/course/phd-course-master-course/advanced-programming-0)

-Provide advanced knowledge of both theoretical and practical programming in C++ and Python, with particular regard to the principles of object oriented programming and best practices of software development (advanced use of version control systems, continuous integration, unit testing).
+The course aims to provide advanced knowledge of both theoretical and practical programming in C++11 and Python3, with particular regard to the principles of object-oriented programming and best practices of software development.

+Syllabus:

+- Introduction to C++11.
+You will learn the logic and the basics of C++11, the built-in data types and how to effectively use them.
+Best practices in programming will be addressed.
+- Object orientation in C++11.
+The principles of Object-Oriented programming will be presented with particular attention to their implementations in C++11.
+Some of the most important Design Patterns will be discussed.
+- Advanced features of C++14/17.
+Some of the new features of standard C++/14/17 will be introduced and explained.
+- Python3.
+After a recap of the basics of Python3, you will learn how to program in object-oriented fashion in the Python3 programming language.
+- How to combine the two languages.
+Several methods to combine the two languages will be presented.

 ## Prerequisites
 - Familiarity with linux terminal and a text editor (e.g., emacs, vim)